Clarendon City Scholars

 - Possess a minimum 3.0 GPA

-- Demonstrate a heart for service through leadership in church, community, and/or school
+- Demonstrate a heart for servant leadership in an inner-city context

 The Five Pillars